Written by Abdun Nur

 Political fencing (austerity), is designed to increase the national debt, so increasing the interest demanded, so increasing the revenues of the globalists, so increasing the burdens on the masses, driving them ever onward into destitution, the first point to achieve their extermination.

-Using the media whore the truth is hidden, and the poor, the immigrant, the disabled are blamed for all the ills, this is the Hegelian dialectic.
-Create a them and us; the struggling masses with employment are seen as the rich by the poor, the unemployed poor are seen as parasites by the struggling masses, the globalists using the media whore to create the thesis of the struggling masses suffering is caused by the antithesis of the poor destitute masses, to create the synthesis they desire, their mutual extermination; depopulation being a centuries old obsession of the soulless psychopaths of hierarchy, of course the poor are not able to give much defense against the struggling masses who are costumed and armed by the elite in order to exterminate in an orderly fashion.
+Using the media whore the truth is hidden, and the poor, the immigrant, the disabled, the elderly, etc. are blamed for all the ills, this is the Hegelian dialectic.
+Create a them and us; the struggling masses with employment, are seen as the rich, by the poor, the unemployed poor are seen as parasites by the struggling masses, the globalists using the media whore to create the thesis of the struggling masses suffering is caused by the antithesis of the poor destitute masses, to create the synthesis they desire, their mutual extermination; depopulation being a centuries old obsession of the soulless psychopaths of hierarchy, of course the poor are not able to give much defense against the struggling masses who are costumed and armed by the elite in order to exterminate in an orderly fashion.
 This thesis and antithesis can be between any arbitrary group, immigrants and indigenous, one ethnic group of a population against the rest, one religious group within a population against the rest, the conflict can be engineered as the elite desire.

 A new concept was attempted in 1649 during the English Revolution, Gerrard Winstanley a cow herder who previously had been a textile worker, and around 50 fellow diggers, started cultivating land on St George’s Hill, Surrey, attempting to reclaim the land and proclaimed a free Commonwealth stating: